 Six days later the ship arrived in Sydney, carrying the Berry family to their final destination:

 SHIP NEWS. - On Friday afternoon [August 29] last arrived from England and Hobart Town, the ship Commodore Hayes, with the Head-quarters and Staff of the 3d Infantry (Buffs), and the following Officers; viz.
 Captain Cotton, accompanied by his Lady and family; Ensign Christie; Surgeon Anderson; and Paymaster Boyd.
 She brings hither also 46 rank and file of the Buffs; 1 private of the 30th; 3 privates of the 41st; and 2 privates of the 44th.18

 Once the Berrys were settled in their new home their youngest son, Zachariah Commodore Berry, was christened in St. Phillip's Church, Sydney on October 5, 1823.
-Sadly, the infant died not long after, sometime in 1824.19 Another son was born in 1825, and was simply named Zachariah, after his father and older brother,20 and in 1827 a third son, named John, was born to the Berrys21 A year later, 1828, a sister for Jane, named Mary after her mother, was born.22 who sadly died the following year.23 1829 was also the year where the last member of the Berry family was born, a fourth son, Edward.24 Both Zachariah and Mary were quite old to be having children - Zachariah was pensioned out of the army by 1831, when he received a land grant in the Cumberland district: Though the Berry family remained in Sydney, they retained this grant in the country, and Robert Berry took it over and employed farm workers there after his father's death:
+Sadly, the infant died not long after, sometime in 1824.19 Another son was born in 1825, and was simply named Zachariah, after his father and older brother,20 and in 1827 a third son, named John, was born to the Berrys21 A year later, 1828, a sister for Jane, named Mary after her mother, was born,22 who sadly died the following year.23 1829 was also the year where the last member of the Berry family was born, a fourth son, Edward.24 Both Zachariah and Mary were relatively old to be having children - Zachariah was pensioned out of the army by 1831, when he received a land grant in the Cumberland district: Though the Berry family remained in Sydney, they retained this grant in the country, and Robert Berry took it over and employed farm workers there after his father's death:

 Colonial Secretary's Office,